uShip Payments will be an option for all bids equaling $2,750.00 or less from eligible TSPs.

 If the customer selects to book and pay through uShip Payments, then they will be given a payment code.
 The customer can provide the payment code or release the funds from their uShip account upon delivery.
 Once the funds have been released to the TSP, the funds can be withdrawn from the TSP’s account by selecting a withdrawal method offered by uShip.

-TSPs who need funds before delivery may have the option to process an early withdrawal of a portion of the funds available within Pending Payments.
+TSPs who need funds before delivery may have the option withdraw funds from uShip Fast Cash.
 In order to do so, the TSP must meet the following requirements:

 • Complete at least one (1) transaction through uShip Payments, with a five (5) day waiting period for first time users.